Laurae2/woe/README.md

-riv
+woe
 ===
 R package.
-Calculate information value for variables.
+Calculate information value for variables, weight of evidence(WOE) binning.
 Used as data transformation step in credit scoring.